Opinion: Are Germans getting Merkel fatigue?

-Now voters in her home state of Mecklenburg-Vorpommern appear poised to inflict a humiliating defeat to the German Chancellor and her Christian Democtratic Union party in Sunday's regional elections.
-A recent poll for Cicero placed the CDU at 20%, behind the populist-nationalist Alternative für Deutschland, or AfD, at 23% and the Social Democratic Party, or SPD, at 28%.
+Is this still the case?
+Over the weekend, voters in the German Chancellor's home state of Mecklenburg-Vorpommern handed Mrs Merkel a humiliating defeat

-Although AfD has performed strongly in several other regional elections, most notably coming second with 24% of the vote in Saxony-Anhalt in March
+: her Christian Democratic Union party has been pushed into third place -- only managing to win 19% of the vote -- behind the populist-nationalist Alternative für Deutschland, at 20.8%, and the Social Democratic Party at 30.6%.

-, it would be an unprecedented moment in modern German politics if the CDU were to finish behind a party so far to its right on most issues.
+This represents an unprecedented moment in German politics: the CDU has never finished behind a party so far to its right.

 Formally founded in April 2013, AfD was set up by academics disgruntled by Merkel's eurozone crisis management -- most notably the Greek bailouts